-In a country scarred by centuries of racial tension and violence, Barack Obama made history when he was elected the United States’s first African-American president in November 2008.
+In a country scarred by centuries of racial tension and violence, Barack Obama made history as first African-American to be elected as president of the United States in November 2008.

-His White House campaign promoted a message of “change” and became a fundraising phenomenon, raising hundreds of million dollars – 99 per cent of it from individual donors.
+His campaign to the White House promoted a message of “change” and became a fundraising phenomenon, raising hundreds of million dollars – 99 per cent of it from individual donors.

 But while that appears to be on track, attention has shifted to US involvement in Afghanistan where Obama has ramped up the number of troops.